Loose Teeth Due To Gum Disease: 8 Effective Treatments

 When teeth begin to move, it is often an indication of advanced periodontal disease.
 The World Health Organization (WHO) reports that severe periodontitis, an acute form of gum disease, can lead to tooth loss.
 It affects approximately 10% of the world’s population.

 Periodontal disease, also known as periodontitis or pyorrhea, is caused by bacteria that infect and inflame the gums, leading to the destruction and resorption of the bone, where the tooth roots lie.
-This condition is one of the main reasons for dental mobility in adults, since by losing their anchorage, the teeth can fall out if an intervention is not done in time.
+This condition is one of the main reasons for dental mobility in adults, since by losing their anchorage, teeth can fall out if an intervention is not done on a timely basis.

 Poor oral hygiene is the culprit.
 It is vital to brush your teeth after every meal and floss afterward.
 Your dentist will offer valuable recommendations for effective brushing, minimizing the need for frequent dental visits.

-● Genetic predisposition increases the risk of developing periodontal diseases, so if you have a family history of tooth loss, it is advisable to take precautions.
+1. Genetic predisposition: it increases the risk of developing periodontal diseases, so if you have a family history of tooth loss, it is advisable to take precautions.

-● Diabetes is another risk factor since people with this condition are more likely to suffer from gum diseases such as gingivitis.
+2. Diabetes is another risk factor, since people with this condition are more likely to suffer from gum diseases such as gingivitis.

 Finally, having misaligned teeth can thwart a thorough dental cleaning, contributing to the development of periodontal diseases.